JeffCoster/merge/ex1.md

 "Product Lister" from globalContent.pageTitle

 >- with dataSource productList the CSS #products-header-img selects the img tag with id="products-header-img"
->>- there is no json path in the map for source content for the img tag but the itsAttributed object is there to define mappings for the img elements attributes
+>>- there is no json path in the map for source content for the img tag but the itsAttributes object is there to define mappings for the img elements attributes
->>- similar to the element- content mappings there are attribute name - content mappings
+>>- similar to the element content mappings there are attribute name - content mappings
 >>- the srcJpath json of "$..thumbnail" selects all values of data member "thumbnail", however the merger code will only use the first one, as it targets a a single element and its attributes
 >>- so img attributes, src and alt, are filled with the content of the first thumbnail in the productList